syncfusion-content/blazor-docs/blazor/otp-input/placeholder.md

 ![Blazor OTP Input Component with Placeholder](images/blazor-otp-char.png)

-When a placeholder with multiple placeholder characters is provided each input field will display characters from the placeholder string in sequence based on the available OTP input length.
+When a placeholder with multiple placeholder characters is provided each input field will display characters from the placeholder string in sequence based on the available OTP Input length.

 ```cshtml